-As with all business that involve craft and years of experience: there is a degree of cross-pollination that occurs when experienced luthiers go from one company to another.
+As with all businesses that involve craft and years of experience, there is a degree of cross-pollination that occurs when experienced luthiers go from one company to another.
 During the Civil War, Pehr A. Anderberg immigrated from Sweden to the United States and worked initially for C. F. Bruno in New York City.
 In 1880 he moved to Somerville Massachusetts, near Boston where he joined the Haynes Company.
-Anderberg managed the guitar operations there and later took over the guitar building operations of the Stewart and Bauer Company in Philadelphia.
+Anderberg managed the guitar operations there and later took over the guitar-building operations of the Stewart and Bauer Company in Philadelphia.
 The Haynes shop during this period was also joined by John Swenson and C.A .
 Sundberg who went on to found what would become the Vega Company.

 So, it was the John C. Haynes Company factory behind the Pope Building in Boston that would be sold to Vega around 1900 when the John C. Haynes Company ceased doing business.
 The John C. Haynes Company assets were absorbed into the Ditson family of companies around that time.

 The John Church Company was purchased by The Theodore Presser Company in 1930, and the Presser Company went on to purchase the Oliver Ditson Company in 1931.
 The Theodore Presser Company is the oldest music publisher in the United States.
 Its founder, Theodore Presser (1848-1925) was the publisher of The Etude music magazine and a philanthropist in the cause of music education.

 1881 – 1903 Julius Nelson, John Swenson and C.A.
 Sundberg